 Bean was born and raised in Saskatoon and attended the University of Saskatchewan.
-He and his wife Rhonda moved to Calgary in 1988 where they have raised two children.
-Bean enjoys golfing and spending time with his family.
+He and his wife Rhonda moved to Calgary in 1988 where they raised two children.

 Moore has spent after 21 seasons in the Western Hockey League, 11 with the Calgary Hitmen.
 His decade of service with the Calgary Sport and Entertainment Corporation began with a one-year term as Assistant General Manager of the Hitmen in 1997-98.
 After leaving to take on the role of General Manager of the Kamloops Blazers for six seasons, the Medicine Hat Tigers for one season and Director of Athletics at the Edge School for three years, Moore returned to the Hitmen in 2008-09 season as Director of Business Operations.
 In 2012, he also added the title of Assistant General Manager of the Hitmen.
 Moore became the General Manager and Vice President of Business Operations in 2013, and was then promoted to Vice President and Alternate Governor in June 2017.